tom-nook/toulbox/posts/what-is-devsecops.md

 #### I.f Build the Docker Image - QA

 Docker may be unfamiliar to some readers, but the gist of it is that Docker makes it easier to share projects and make sure that the said project will run on anyone's machine.
-Meaning, other devs and other servers in the cloud, so it is incredibly useful.
+Meaning, other devs and other servers in the cloud, so it is advantageous.
 However, with GoLang, this isn't a worry since the binary executable is compilable to tens of Operating Systems.

-But, I want to use Docker if the web application ever becomes deployed to Kubernetes or to swap out the Cloud Service Provider from AWS.
+I want to use Docker if the web application ever becomes deployed to Kubernetes or to swap out the Cloud Service Provider from AWS.

 Also, I believe each new developer should learn the basics of Docker, especially if they're going to be doing Cloud Engineering / DevOps work.

 - [How to set up Docker and tutorial](https://docs.docker.com/get-started/)

 It is not strictly necessary to have Docker set up on your local machine as we can use the Docker on the GitHub machine to build and test the Docker image via the pipeline we are building.
-Yet, many developers prefer to have copies of the software running on their machine, so do whichever works for you (me I prefer to keep it all in the cloud).
+Yet, many developers prefer to have copies of the software running on their device, so do whichever works for you.

 ##### Setting up Docker